2025 Storm Events in San Jose

 - Obvious sagging in roof sections

 25% Rule: If damage is localized to a small area, repair may be sufficient.
-If your roof is 20+ years old, has widespread damage, multiple leak points, or shows extensive granule loss, full replacement is typically more cost-effective than continued repairs.
+If your roof is 20+ years old, has widespread damage, multiple leak points, or shows extensive granule loss, full replacement is typically a better long-term solution than continued repairs.

 San Jose at a Glance